serverless/serverless/docs/providers/azure/guide/quick-start.md

 ### Example Usage

 - **[Visit our sample repos](https://github.com/serverless/serverless-azure-functions/blob/master/docs/examples/samples.md) for full projects with different use cases**
 - Check out our [integration test configurations](https://github.com/serverless/serverless-azure-functions/tree/master/integrationTests/configurations).
-We use these to validate that we can package, deploy, invoke and remove function apps of all the major runtime configurations that we support, so these are a pretty good example of things that should work
+We use these to validate that we can package, deploy, invoke and remove services of all the major runtime configurations that we support, so these are a pretty good example of things that should work
-- [Configuring API Management](https://github.com/serverless/serverless-azure-functions/blob/master/docs/examples/apim.md) that sits in front of function app
+- [Configuring API Management](https://github.com/serverless/serverless-azure-functions/blob/master/docs/examples/apim.md) that sits in front of service

 ### Logging Verbosity